-Hint: It’s those metrics gleaned from your social media channels that help you reach your actual business objectives and marketing goals.
+Hint: Those metrics gleaned from your social media channels help you reach your business objectives and marketing goals.

 These metrics matter:

 The first – and easiest to measure! – social media metric is volume.
-It’s important to count tweets and posts, particularly if you want to understand awareness or reach for your brand.
+Counting tweets and posts is important, particularly if you want to understand awareness or reach for your brand.

-But within this, make sure you’re counting how many messages about your brand are being discussed as well as the number of people who mention it over time to gauge interest too.
+But within this, make sure you’re counting how many messages about your brand are being discussed and the number of people who mention it over time to gauge interest.

-The reach of your social media campaign not only reflects how big the audience is but also if your social media campaigns are successful.
+The reach of your social media campaign reflects how big the audience is and if your social media campaigns are successful.

-In other words, the number of people who are engaging with your posts is great, but the reach tells you how engaged your target audience actually is.
+In other words, the number of people engaging with your posts is great, but the reach tells you how engaged your target audience is.